Hydra-Chain/hydragon-core-contracts/docs/ValidatorSet/ValidatorSet.md

 function withdrawable(address account) external view returns (uint256 amount)
 ```

-Calculates how much can be withdrawn for account in this epoch.
+Calculates how much can be withdrawn for account at this time.